 Historically, we have funded our operations with working capital provided principally through public and private equity financings and strategic collaborations.
-As of March 31, 2005, we had (i) cash and investments of \$51.8 million, (ii) a secured revolving credit facility of \$8.5 million with PharmaBio, of which the entire amount was outstanding and (iii) a \$9.0 million capital equipment lease financing arrangement with General Electric Capital Corporation (GECC), of which \$7.5 million was available for borrowing, \$3.3 million has been drawn, and \$2.5 million was outstanding.
+As of June 30, 2005, we had (i) cash and investments of \$42.9 million, (ii) a secured revolving credit facility of \$8.5 million with PharmaBio, of which the entire amount was outstanding and (iii) a \$9.0 million capital equipment lease financing arrangement with General Electric Capital Corporation (GECC), of which \$7.5 million was available for borrowing, \$3.5 million has been drawn, and \$2.5 million was outstanding.
 We also had up to \$67.8 million available under the Committed Equity Financing Facility (CEFF) from Kingsbridge Capital Ltd. (Kingsbridge).
-In connection with a registered direct public offering we conducted in February 2005, we entered into a Placement Agreement with SG Cowen & Co.
+In connection with a registered direct public offering we conducted in February 2005, we entered into a Placement Agent Agreement with SG Cowen & Co.
 LLC (SG Cowen) on February 18, 2005.
-Pursuant to such agreement, we agreed not to access funds under the CEFF until May 26, 2005, or in an amount greater than \$5.0 million for an additional 90-day period thereafter.
+Pursuant to such agreement, we will not to access funds under the CEFF in an aggregate amount greater than \$5.0 million until August 25, 2005.